Xinyuan-yang/MycRacklet/doc/dev-docs/source/index.rst

 Code contribution
 -----------------

-Any contribution to cRacklet, bugfixes or new features, is welcome with a gitlab pull request.
+Any contribution to cRacklet, bugfixes or new features, is welcome with a merge request on GitLab.

 Indices and tables
 ------------------